A visit to the beautiful Doneraile Park is one of my favourite things to do in Cork.

 The medieval stronghold of Blarney Castle is located in Blarney near Cork City.
 Built nearly six hundred years ago by Cormac MacCarthy, it has since become one of Ireland’s greatest treasures.

-It’s heavily tied to an old legend which says that by kissing a block of limestone built into the battlements of the castle, you’ll never be lost for words again.
+It’s heavily tied to an old legend which says that by kissing the Blarney Stone, you’ll never be lost for words again.

 The stone was set in the castle in 1446 and attracts plenty of keen visitors, although there’s also beautiful gardens, the old dungeon, Badgers Cave and much more to explore.